magnatronus/flutter-devicelocale/README.md

 ## Updates

+- Apr 2020 0.2.3 Updated Android code from contributions from @ened

 - Mar 2020 0.2.2 Updated iOS so that if detected locale is null then it is not included in return value

 - Sep 2019 0.2.0 Updated Android following feedback from https://github.com/huzhirento .
 Fallback to the currentLocale when attempting to get a list of locales fro Android 7 and below as the getLocales() call is a feature of API 24 and failed for Android 7 and below.